melbournebioinformatics/MelBioInf_docs/docs/tutorials/seurat-de/seurat-de.md

 The ifnb Seurat object we're loading in here was originally made in Seurat v4, there have since been a lot of changes from Seurat v4 to v5 so we'll use the UpdateSeuratObject() function to update the Seurat object so that it is compatible for today.

+!!! question
-QUESTION: Looking at the output from the str() function on the ifnb seurat object, can you tell whether this seurat object is processed or unprocessed?
+    Looking at the output from the `str()` function on the ifnb seurat object, can you tell whether this seurat object is processed or unprocessed?

 ANSWER: When loading in seurat objects, we can have a look at what processing steps have been performed on it by using the str() function.
 In the output we can tell that the ifnb Seurat object is unprocessed because: